Bright X-ray radiation from plasma bubbles in an evolving laser wakefield accelerator

 where $E_{\rm c0} = \hbar \omega_{\rm c0} = 7.75 \times 10^{-4} a_{\rm 0}^{5/2}(n_{\rm c}/n_{\rm e})^{9/8}$ is the critical energy of a synchrotron spectrum corresponding to that emitted by an electron at the maximum energy $W_{\rm max}^\prime$.
 The spectral shape function, $\mathcal{A}(\xi, \Delta_{\rm acc} )$ is:

-The calculated variation in $E_{\rm c}$ and $\mathcal{B}_{\rm 0}$ have been overlaid on the experimental data in fig.\,\ref{X-ray}a \& b, respectively, for a plasma length of \unit[8.5]{mm} with $L_{\rm PIPE} = Sn_{\rm c}/n_{\rm e}$ and $S = $\unit[11.9]{\textmu m}.
-The model, which has no fitting parameters other than than the \textsc{pipe} length determined from the electron data, is consistent with the data.
-It exhibits the same the sharp initial rise and slow fall off for both $E_{\rm c}$ and $\mathcal{B}_{\rm 0}$.
-The model shows that the X-ray emission is also optimised for $L_{\rm PIPE} + L_{\rm acc} \simeq L_{\rm target}$.
+The calculated variation in $E_{\rm c}$ and $\mathcal{B}_{\rm 0}$ have been overlaid on the experimental data in fig.\,\ref{x-ray}a \& b, for a plasma length of \unit[8.5]{mm} with $L_{\rm PIPE} = Sn_{\rm c}/n_{\rm e}$ and $S = $\unit[11.8]{\textmu m}.
+The critical energy curve requires no additional fitting parameter beyond the \textsc{pipe} length scaling already determined from the electron data.
+In the absence of an absolute charge calibration, we have used the scaling law of Lu \emph{et al.}~\cite{Lu2007} multiplied by a fitting parameter $\hat{N}$, $N_{\rm b}= 3.1 \times 10^{8} \hat{N} \lambda_{\rm 0} \sqrt{P_{\rm f}}$ in the calculation of peak brightness.
+Taking into account the effect of pulse compression, this gives an approximately constant charge of $\approx \unit[44]{pC}$ over the density range of interest.
+The peak brightness using this model is maximal at the density for which the pump depletion length equals the given target length.
+The models for the electron energy, x-ray critical energy and density dependence of the x-ray brightness are all consistent with the experimental data using the single fitting parameter $S$.

 Fig.\,\ref{scaling_figure} compares our measured $E_{\rm c}$ and $\mathcal{B}_{\rm 0}$ with previous experiments.
 Kneip et al.~\cite{Kneip2012b} calculated the following scaling laws in terms of the laser power, $P$ (in TW) for both $E_{\rm c}$ (in keV) and $\mathcal{B}_{\rm 0}$ (in $\unit[]{photons~s^{-1}mrad^{-2}mm^{-2} (0.1\% BW)^{-1}}$):